Skip to main content

 The goal is to respond to the customer in the moment, when their interest is highest.
 Common examples of event based triggers include abandoned shopping cart messages, order confirmation emails, and post-purchase follow-ups.

-1. Segment-based
+1. Segment-Based

 Unlike event-based triggers that react to a single action, segment-based triggers are activated when a customer enters or exits a specific group, or "segment."
 These segments are defined by customer data and attributes.

 For example, a segment could be all customers who have not made a purchase in 90 days.
 The message is not tied to a real-time action, but to a change in the customer's status within your database.
 Examples include re-engagement campaigns for inactive users or promotions for a loyalty program once a customer qualifies.
+With leat you can segment customer based on various fields.

 Triggered messages are a game-changer for engagement.
 They are far more effective than generic messages because they are rooted in timeliness and relevance.
 When a message arrives at the perfect moment, it feels personal and helpful.
 This makes customers more likely to open it, read it, and take action.